-Their digital pianos are no different, using modelling and sampling technology to deliver realistic sounds that rival top-tier keyboards.
+Their digital pianos are no different, using modeling and sampling technology to deliver realistic sounds that rival top-tier keyboards.

-The FP-60 uses Roland’s proprietary SuperNATURAL sound engine, which uses piano samples as a base and then adds organic elements (e.g. resonance), smooth velocity transitions and long natural decays using sophisticated modelling algorithms.
+The FP-60 uses Roland’s proprietary SuperNATURAL sound engine, which uses piano samples as a base and then adds organic elements (e.g. resonance), smooth velocity transitions and long natural decays using sophisticated modeling algorithms.

-It should be noted that this is the sample-based version of the sound engine from the FP-30 and not the modelling version that comes with the flagship FP-90.
+It should be noted that this is the sample-based version of the sound engine from the FP-30 and not the modeling version that comes with the flagship FP-90.

 Many prefer the quote-on-quote “outdated” sampled pianos over their modeled counterparts, but it’s purely a matter of preference, and to me they both have their pros and cons.